Booth reservation at international pavilion is open for wire & Tube China 2022

 Post-show statistics showed that 91% of exhibitors were satisfied with wire & Tube China 2020.
 Despite the impact of the pandemic last year, the former exhibitors and new customers still show their confidence to the fair.

-wire & Tube China 2020 attracted 36,552 professional visitors and 49 high-quality buyer delegations.
-Many of the buyers were from fortune 500 companies in automobile manufacturing industry, chemical industry, oil and gas industry, energy industry, aerospace engineering, construction industry and other application industries.

-wire & Tube China 2022 is expected to gather 46,000 professional buyers to discover new business opportunities with industry colleagues.
+wire & Tube China 2022 is expected to gather around 1,550 domestic and overseas exhibitors and 46,000 professional buyers to discover new business opportunities.

-For more information, please visit the official website: www.wirechina.net; www.tubechina.net, or follow us on Linkedin (search: wire & Tube China).
+For more information, please visit the official website: www.wirechina.net; www.tubechina.net or follow us on Linkedin (search page: wire & Tube China).